 Being intelligent facilitates them to learn at a speedy pace.
 They give you the comfort of enjoying the excellent ambiance at your place because of their quiet nature.

-Grooming is core to maintain a dog’s outlook, especially if it’s a Doodle.
-Brushing is fundamental when dealing with these Doodles because of their double-coated fur.
+Grooming is core to maintaining a dog’s outlook, especially if it’s a Doodle.
+Brushing their coat is fundamental when dealing with these Doodles because of their double-coated fur.

-Wondering, how often you need to brush your Irish Doodle?
+Wondering, how often do you need to brush your Irish Doodle?
 Well, it all depends on the thickness of the coat.
-In hybrid dogs, the coat is totally unpredictable and it may vary.
-Anyhow, combing its hair on a regular basis is the key to avoid unwanted knotting and matting.
+In hybrid dogs, the coat is unpredictable and it may vary.
+Anyhow, combing its hair regularly (3-4 times a week if the coat is curlier) is the key to avoiding unwanted knotting and matting.
 The brushes come in versatile designs including de-matter, comb, de-shedder, and clipper depending on your requisites.

 Whilst petting dogs, the fur shedding is something daunting.
-But in Irish Doodles, you need not to worry because they are more likely to have a low-shedding coat.
-You can clip their hair after every 6-9 months; it will maintain its coat.
+But in Irish Doodles, you need not worry because they are more likely to have a low-shedding coat.
+You can clip their hair after every 3-3 months; it will maintain its coat.

 Irish Doodles are fun to be around.
 Their endearing nature makes them well-suited for children and elders if trained and socialized appropriately from an early age.
 Besides family, they learn to live in harmony with other pets at home as well.
 Though they behave well with strangers and are quiet dogs, they do alarm you when something happens out of the box.